 Dial-up Internet service providers also automatically disconnect your connection if no data is being transferred for a set period of time.
 You may consider contacting your ISP and see if this option can be disabled or the set time can be increased.

 Unfortunately, many ISP's will not or cannot disable this feature.
 One method of keeping an active connection is to use a program or script to keep your Internet connection active.
 An simple example would be to use an e-mail program to check your mail every 10-15 minutes.
-However, keeping the Internet active without being at the computer may violate your ISP's Terms of Service.
-However, this will keep your Internet connection up.
+However, keeping the Internet active without being at the computer may violate your ISP's terms of service.

 Other software or operating system with auto disconnect feature

 If your operating system is not listed here, consult your documentation for how to disable its auto-disconnect feature.